Start page

 Yampil', a town in Lyman district of Donetsk Region – Chuv. yam "tar distillation" păl "chimney".

-In the Odessa Кegion there is a cluster of Scythian-Bulgar places, which sometimes repeat the names discussed above: Birzula, Boyarka, Kodyma, Odai, Mayaki, Sakhanske.
+There is a cluster of Scythian-Bulgar places in the Odessa Region, which sometimes repeat the names discussed above: Birzula, Boyarka, Kodyma, Odai, Mayaki, Sakhanske.
 These may be traces of the Little Scythia, which the Scythians formed migrating under the pressure of the Sarmatians.

-Paying attention to the views on the Iranian-speaking of the Scythians, we made an attempt to find traces of the ancestors of the Ossetians not only in the steppes of Ukraine but also in the neighboring territories.
+Paying attention to the views on the Iranian-speaking Scythians, we attempted to find traces of the ancestors of the Ossetians not only in the steppes of Ukraine but also in the neighboring territories.
 The results of these searches are presented in the section Ossetian Place Names.
 This is just a summary of this topic.

-The names of many characters of Scythian mythology can also be deciphered by means of the Chuvash language.
+The names of many characters of Scythian mythology can also be deciphered using the Chuvash language.
 For example, the names of the main Scythian gods Papay and Api can be understood as "grandfather" and "grandmother", that is, in understanding them as "progenitors", according to Chuv. papay "grandfather" and Chuv. epi "midwife".
 Scythian mythology is considered in more detail separately.

 The neighbors of the ancient Bulgars on the right bank of the Dnieper were the founders of the Trypillian culture, whose ethnicity we define as Semitic (see Semitic Tribes in Eastern Europe at Prehistoric Time.
-The Bulgars had lively trade relations with the Trypillians and in the process of such contacts the language of the Trypillians had a great influence on the language of the Bulgars, the traces of which have been preserved in the modern Chuvash language.
+The Bulgars had lively trade relations with the Trypillians, in the process of such contacts, the language of the Trypillians influenced the language of the Bulgars, the traces of which have been preserved in the modern Chuvash language.
 Such traces can be numerous lexical correspondences between, on the one hand, Arabic and Hebrew, and on the other hand, the Chuvash languages.
 Here are some examples:

 Tryp *aruz “rye” [Hebr אוֹרֶז (orez) “rice”, Ar. أرز arz “rice”] – Chuv. yraš, Kaz. arys and other similar Turkic “rye”.